is part of the Informa Markets Division of Informa PLC

 It should come as no surprise, then, that almost 60% of respondents’ organisations employ sustainable procurement practices, with 26% claiming they wouldn’t appoint any supplier that couldn’t demonstrate a commitment to sustainability.
 Indeed, 71% would require—at the very least—a copy of a potential supplier’s environmental policy, with an incredible 30% adding a sustainability policy, ISO accreditation, modern slavery policy, and proof of minimum wage compliance to that demand.

-Sustainability is the major theme of this year’s event, reflected in an extensive, expert-led programme of seminars, thousands of the latest products demonstrated and showcased by hundreds of exhibitors, and plenty of career guidance to help FMs introduce better sustainable practice in their organisations.
+Sustainability is a major theme for 2021, reflected in an extensive, expert-led programme of seminars, thousands of the latest products demonstrated and showcased by hundreds of exhibitors, and plenty of guidance to help FMs introduce better sustainable practice in their organisations.